01 of 11

 Adjustable Pipe Wrench

-This tool provides tremendous leverage and grip.
-Once you tighten the wrench around the pipe by use of the knurled knob, it is designed to grip round objects (such as pipes) securely by digging its sharp serrated teeth into the pipe with increasing pressure as the wrench is turned.
+An adjustable pipe wrench is the quintessential metal plumbing tool.
+It provides tremendous leverage and grip.
+It is designed to grip round objects (such as pipes) securely by digging its sharp serrated teeth into the pipe with increasing pressure as the wrench is turned.

 Faucet Valve-Seat Wrench

+A faucet valve-seat wrench is a simple tool used to remove the valve seats on a compression faucet.
 Compression faucets are the oldest style of faucet.
-They work by compressing a rubber or nylon washer on the end of a brass stem down against a valve seat in the faucet body.
+They work by compressing a rubber washer against a valve seat in the faucet body.

 10 of 11